porcupine911/ups3/README.md

 # ups3
 This repository is a fork from the original
-[Raspberry Pi UPS HAT V3](https://github.com/geekworm-com/ups3) repository with the focus of making it compatible with python3.
+[Raspberry Pi UPS HAT V3](https://github.com/geekworm-com/ups3) repository with a focus on fixing spelling and grammar errors.

 Owners email contact: sp@geekworm.com
 # Test